pupilfirst/playbook/2a-funding.md

 *Pro Tip:* Always issue new shares to investors and do not transfer existing shares.

 *Pro Tip:* The market value of your share is constant before and after investment.
 Your company valuation has increased however with new money coming in.

+## Next Steps
+Read on to learn about one of the most important tools available to you: [Verified Timelines](3-verified-timelines.md)